The Hawthorn Project

 The Hawthorn Project is a women’s recovery project based at Tortworth Forest Centre.

 We invite women in recovery from substance abuse to join us for our weekly woodland sessions, to build confidence, self-esteem and wellbeing.

-The programme will last for 8 weeks from 5th March to 23rd April 2018, and throughout the programme will develop skills and confidence that will support their ongoing recovery and improve self-esteem and wellbeing.
-The programme is funded by Quartet Community Foundation and is completely free to participants.
+Throughout the programme will develop skills and confidence that will support their ongoing recovery and improve self-esteem and wellbeing.
+The programme is funded by The National Lottery Community Fund and is completely free to participants.